University of Dayton Ghetto: Changes since 2000

-As the houses in the Ghetto age, and as the number of students wishing to live in the Ghetto expands, the university has begun a renovation and replacement program with the goal of keeping the current feel of the area intact.
+As the houses in the Neighborhood age, and as the number of students wishing to live in the Neighborhood expands, the university has begun a renovation and replacement program with the goal of keeping the current feel of the area intact.
 In 2000, construction began on several new duplexes to fill land that was unused, resulting in housing for several dozen additional students.
 The duplexes housed six students per side, for a total of 12 students each.
 In 2003, the university continued the project by tearing down several houses on Stonemill Road and replacing them with a new five-person design.
-Several more of these houses have now been built throughout the Ghetto.
+Several more of these houses have now been built throughout the Neighborhood.

 In 2006, the university began a new phase of replacement and renovation in the neighborhood, in which $2.5 million was spent to renovate four existing structures, including a duplex, as well as to build a five-unit set of attached townhouses.
 The houses, located on Frericks Way and Stonemill Road, house 55 students and include the famous "Castle" which has been given a new faux-stone facade in homage to its traditional name.
 The houses became available to students for the 2007 – 2008 academic year.

 The new wave of construction brings the university's stock of houses to 328, including several duplexes.
-Not including these new additions, as of 2005, the university owned 225 houses in the Ghetto, with the rest on the Darkside, the other half of the University of Dayton campus.
+Not including these new additions, as of 2005, the university owned 225 houses in the Neighborhood, with the rest on the Darkside, the other half of the University of Dayton campus.
 Additionally, 73 houses in the neighborhood were owned by private landlords and rented to UD students.

 The newest building in the South Student Neighborhood is currently under construction on the corner of Frericks and Lowes Streets.
 The building standing there previously, the McGinnis Center was demolished, and the new construction will be called the Adele Center, after one of the co-founding Marianist women, Mother Adele de Bats de Trenquelléon, that the University of Dayton reveres.
 The $11.2 million apartment building will feature 96 new living spaces for upperclassmen students, with a first-floor front desk, office space, and other multipurpose spaces to serve the university.
 The building is set to open in the fall of 2018.